ElandVarse/hiragana-katakana-converter.io/README.md

 # Hiragana and Katakana Converter

-A Hiragana or Katakana conversor to Romaji and vice versa
+A Hiragana and Katakana conversor to Romaji and vice versa

 ## Demo
 ![Home](https://imgur.com/NvbUmjv.png)